 (b) Body modification shall not include those procedures medically necessitated by deformity or injury, or generally accepted

 C. BODY MODIFICATIONS AND TATTOOS

-(1) Body modification to any area of the body that is visible while on-duty in any authorized uniform or attire is prohibited.
+(1) Body modification, with the exception of branding and scarification to the arms, that is visible while on-duty in any authorized uniform or attire is prohibited.

 (2) The use of gold, platinum or other dental veneers or caps for the purpose of ornamentation while on-duty is prohibited.
 Teeth, whether natural, capped, or veneer shall not be ornamented with designs, jewels, initials, etc.

 (3) Body piercing jewelry not concealed by any authorized uniform or approved attire while on-duty is prohibited with the exception of earrings worn in compliance with A&O manual § 14.01.01.